Processing math: 0%

 Affine Morphisms: affine-local on target

-A morphism $\pi: X \to Y$ is affine if for every affine open $U \subset Y$, $\pi^{-1}(U)$ is affine.
+A morphism \pi: X \to Y is affine if for every affine open U \subset Y, \pi^{-1}(U) is affine.

 Clearly, affine morphisms are quasi-compact and quasi-separated (since affine schemes are).

-Proposition. $\pi$ is affine iff there is a cover of $Y$ by affine opens $U_{\alpha}$ such that $\pi^{-1}(U_{\alpha})$ is affine.
+Proposition. \pi is affine iff there is a cover of Y by affine opens U_{\alpha} such that \pi^{-1}(U_{\alpha}) is affine.

 The proposition has some nonobvious consequence.
-Recall that if $Z \subset \text{Spec} A$ is globally cut out by an equation (i.e. $Z = \mathbb{V}(V)$) then its complement is affine.
-It turns out that is is also true if $Z$ is locally cut out by an equation.
+Recall that if Z \subset \text{Spec} A is globally cut out by an equation (i.e. Z = \mathbb{V}(V)) then its complement is affine.
+It turns out that is is also true if Z is locally cut out by an equation.

 Corollary.
-Let $Z$ be a closed subset of $X = \text{Spec} A$.
-Suppose $X$ can be covered by affine open sets on each of which $Z$ is cut out by one equation.
-Then the complement of $Z$ is affine.
+Let Z be a closed subset of X = \text{Spec} A. Suppose X can be covered by affine open sets on each of which Z is cut out by one equation.
+Then the complement of Z is affine.

 --------------------------

 Proof of Proposition.
-By the Affine Communication Lemma, it suffices to check that the condition $\pi^{-1}(U)$ (variable $U$) is affine-local.
+By the Affine Communication Lemma, it suffices to check that the condition \pi^{-1}(U) (variable U) is affine-local.
 This is equivalent to checking the following to criteria.

-1. Suppose $\pi^{-1}(\text{Spec} B) = \text{Spec} A$ is affine.
-Then for all $g \in B$, $\pi^{-1}(\text{Spec} B_g)$ is affine.
+1. Suppose \pi^{-1}(\text{Spec} B) = \text{Spec} A is affine.
+Then for all g \in B, \pi^{-1}(\text{Spec} B_g) is affine.

 Proof.
-We have $\pi$ restricts to a map $\text{Spec} A \to \text{Spec} B$ which must be induced from some $\phi: B \to A$.
-Localization gives $\phi_g: B_g \to A_\phi(g)$ which must induce the restriction of $\pi: \text{Spec} A_\phi(g) \to \text{Spec} B_g$.
-So $\pi^{-1}(\text{Spec} B_g) = \text{Spec} A_{\phi(g)}.$
+We have \pi restricts to a map \text{Spec} A \to \text{Spec} B which must be induced from some \phi: B \to A. Localization gives \phi_g: B_g \to A_\phi(g) which must induce the restriction of \pi: \text{Spec} A_\phi(g) \to \text{Spec} B_g.
+So \pi^{-1}(\text{Spec} B_g) = \text{Spec} A_{\phi(g)}.

-2. Suppose $(g_1, \ldots, g_n) = B$ and $ \pi^{-1}(\text{Spec} B_{g_i}) = \text{Spec} A_i$ is affine.
-Then $\pi^{-1}(\text{Spec} B)$ is affine.
+2. Suppose (g_1, \ldots, g_n) = B and \pi^{-1}(\text{Spec} B_{g_i}) = \text{Spec} A_i is affine.
+Then \pi^{-1}(\text{Spec} B) is affine.

 Proof.
-Let $Z = \pi^{-1}(\text{Spec} B)$.
-Let $A = O_X(Z)$.
-We want to show that $Z$ is affine, i.e. $(Z, O_Z)$ is isomorphic to $(\text{Spec} A, O_{\text{Spec} A})$ via the canonical map $\alpha: Z \to \text{Spec} A$ which is induced by $A \to O_Z(Z).$ (Think of the case $Z$ is affine.
+Let Z = \pi^{-1}(\text{Spec} B).
+Let A = O_X(Z).
+We want to show that Z is affine, i.e. (Z, O_Z) is isomorphic to (\text{Spec} A, O_{\text{Spec} A}) via the canonical map \alpha: Z \to \text{Spec} A which is induced by A \to O_Z(Z).
+(Think of the case Z is affine.
 For general case, use gluing).

-The factorization $B \to A \to O_Z(Z)$ gives a factorization $$\pi: Z \xrightarrow{\alpha} \text{Spec} A \xrightarrow{\beta} \text{Spec} B.$$ As $\alpha$ and $\beta$ are both surjective, and since $D(g_i)$'s cover $\text{Spec} B$, we must have $\beta^{-1}(D(g_i))$'s cover $\text{Spec} A$.
+The factorization B \to A \to O_Z(Z) gives a factorization \pi: Z \xrightarrow{\alpha} \text{Spec} A \xrightarrow{\beta} \text{Spec} B. As \alpha and \beta are both surjective, and since D(g_i)'s cover \text{Spec} B, we must have \beta^{-1}(D(g_i))'s cover \text{Spec} A.

-Thus it suffices to show that $\alpha|_{\pi^{-1}(D(g_i)} : \pi^{-1}(D(g_i)) \to \beta^{-1}(D(g_i))$ is an isomorphism for each $i$.
-Then by gluing, $\alpha$ is an isomorphism $Z \to \text{Spec} A$ (or by stalk).
+Thus it suffices to show that \alpha|_{\pi^{-1}(D(g_i)} : \pi^{-1}(D(g_i)) \to \beta^{-1}(D(g_i)) is an isomorphism for each i.
+Then by gluing, \alpha is an isomorphism Z \to \text{Spec} A (or by stalk).

-Abusing notation, we denote both $\beta^{\sharp}g_i$ (an element of $A$) and $\pi^{\sharp}g_i$ (an element of $O_Z(Z)$) by $f_i$.
-Then $\beta^{-1}D(g_i) = D(f_i) = \text{Spec} A_{f_i} \subset \text{Spec} A$.
+Abusing notation, we denote both \beta^{\sharp}g_i (an element of A) and \pi^{\sharp}g_i (an element of O_Z(Z)) by f_i.
+Then \beta^{-1}D(g_i) = D(f_i) = \text{Spec} A_{f_i} \subset \text{Spec} A.

-On the other hand, $\pi^{-1}(D(g_i)) = Z_{f_i} = \text{Spec} A_i$.
-It suffices to show that $\alpha^{\sharp}$ induces an isomorphism $A_{f_i} \to A_i$.
+On the other hand, \pi^{-1}(D(g_i)) = Z_{f_i} = \text{Spec} A_i.
+It suffices to show that \alpha^{\sharp} induces an isomorphism A_{f_i} \to A_i.

-Indeed, notice that $Z$ is quasi-compact and quasi-separated since these notion are affine-local, and we have assume that $\pi$ is affine (hence quasi-compact and quasi-separated) on an open cover of $\text{Spec} B$.
-Then by the QCQS Lemma, we have the canonical map $A_{f_i} = (O_Z(Z))_{f_i} \to O_Z(Z_{f_i}) = A_i$ is an isomorphism.
+Indeed, notice that Z is quasi-compact and quasi-separated since these notion are affine-local, and we have assume that \pi is affine (hence quasi-compact and quasi-separated) on an open cover of \text{Spec} B. Then by the QCQS Lemma, we have the canonical map A_{f_i} = (O_Z(Z))_{f_i} \to O_Z(Z_{f_i}) = A_i is an isomorphism.

 ------------------------------